txesmi/Acknex-Scheduler-StateMachine/README.md

+# Acknex Scheduler State Machine
 A simple object oriented function scheduler and state machine manager all in one.

-The basis is the SCHEDULER_ITEM data structure which saves each scheduled object data.
+The basis is the SCHEDULER_ITEM data structure which saves each scheduled object data:

 	typedef struct SCHEDULER_ITEM
 	{